Main Content

 Implement Behavior of Functions Using Simulink

-To implement behaviors for your functions, you can create a Simulink behavior model.
-To be able to generate code for your components with a Simulink behavior, use a Simulink export-function model.
+• Your server component, use a Simulink export-function model.
 For more information about export-function models, see Export-Function Models Overview.

 Create Simulink behavior model window with model type set to Model Reference: Export-Function and New file name set to 'NewComponentBehaviorModel'.

-The created model is a template export-function model that includes the service interface you created in System Composer.
-In your software architecture, you see the export-function model as a model reference in the component.
+The created model is a template model that includes the service interface you created in System Composer.
+In your software architecture, you see the model as a model reference in the component.
 The implementation of the behavior depends on the synchronicity of the function execution.

-Simulate Your Client-Server Communication Using System Composer
+Simulate Your Service Using System Composer

 You can simulate service-oriented communication by compiling and running your service-oriented architecture model.